philwhln/blog/content/2012-10-23---ab-testing-in-ruby-on-rails.md

 socialImage:
   publicURL: "/media/images/photo.jpg"
 ---

+_Update: FluidFeatures is no longer an active project_

 In this post I am going to demonstrate, step-by-step, a way to A/B test new features from within Ruby-On-Rails using FluidFeatures.
 FluidFeatures is currently in closed-beta and requires request for inclusion in the beta program.
 We are looking for enthusiastic A/B testers, so we can get feedback on the service before releasing it to the masses.

 ## A/B Testing?